Antinoupolis at the British Museum

 Cromwell, J. 2012.
 A Coptic letter from Antinoopolis in The British Museum.
 Zeitschrift für Papyrologie und Epigraphik 183: 222–26.

-O’Connell, E. R. In preparation.
+O’Connell, E. R. Forthcoming.
 John de Monins Johnson’s 1913/14 Egypt Exploration Fund expedition to Antinoupolis (Antinoë), In Antinoupolis II: Scavi e material III, ed.
 R. Pintaudi.
 Firenze: Istituto papirologico “G. Vitelli.”